Bob Merrill: Career

+Merrill's screenwriting credits include W. C. Fields and Me (1976), and the television movies Portrait of a Showgirl (1982) and The Animated Adventures of Tom Sawyer (1998).

 Personal life and death

 Merrill was married to Dolores Marquez in 1964; they divorced and he married Suzanne Reynolds in 1976.
-Merrill became ill with various ailments in the mid-1990s; suffering from depression, he killed himself on February 17, 1998.
+Suffering from depression and ill health in his later years, Merrill died by suicide on February 17, 1998, at age 76.